Voultapher/sort-research-rs/writeup/unreasonable/text.md

 The peculiar shape of the rust_std_stable results stands out.
 Additional testing with other pdqsort-derived stable quicksorts, fluxsort and glidesort shows similar results.
 Despite all three using somewhat different partitioning approaches, this seems to be caused by the memory access pattern as part of stable partitioning and quirks in the Zen 3 prefetcher and L2<->L3 interactions.

-All the best performing sort implementations, such as driftsort (rust_std_stable), ipnsort (rust_std_unstable) and crumsort, derive their low-cardinality handling from pdqsort.
+All the best performing sort implementations, such as driftsort (rust_std_stable), ipnsort (rust_std_unstable), and crumsort, derive their low-cardinality handling from pdqsort.

 Radsort is a radix sort and as such is unable to adapt to patterns in the data.